Watch:

 2

-Begin building your timetable in early June using the online worklist tool on the Student Service Centre.
+Begin building your timetable in early June using the online worklist tool in the Applicant Service Centre.
 Many first-year students will be trying to register for the same courses as you, so be sure to create several timetable options in different worklists.

 3

-Log in to the Student Service Centre before your assigned time and wait for registration to open.
+Log in to the Applicant Service Centre before your assigned time and wait for registration to open.

 4